Motbots/OwlBot/README.md

 * Testing What We’ve Done
 * Improving Sound Quality on the DFPlayer Pro
 * <a href="https://youtu.be/DLSxWn_sw-k?si=D45K4992JyC8iMPl" rel="noopener noreferrer nofollow" target="_blank">Video Build of the OwlBot: Part 2 – Making Sounds</a>

+### owlbot_part_3

+The Arduino code for <a href="https://github.com/Motbots/owlbot-remote/blob/main/owlbot_part-3/owlbot_part-3.ino" rel="noopener noreferrer nofollow" target="_blank">owlbot_part_3</a> is for Part 3 of the OwlBot project series.
+Here, we add to our OwlBot prototype the characteristic of having red LED eyes.
+In code, we get the Arduino to flash its red LED eyes when motion is detected by the PIR sensor we added in Part 1 of this build series.
+The following bullet-points show topics of discussion given in <a href="https://motbots.com/owlbot-part-3-flashing-red-led-eyes/" rel="noopener noreferrer nofollow" target="_blank">Part 3 of this OwlBot series on the Motbots website</a>:

+* Goal of Part 3 of the OwlBot Project
+* Flat Top Clear Lens Red LEDs
+* Parts List
+* Tools Used
+* Adding the LEDs to the Prototype
+* Programming the Arduino to Flash the LEDs
+* The Code Explained
+* Compiling and Uploading the Code to Arduino
+*  <a href="https://youtu.be/7eB6UiLbll4?si=xMIFs4B75650DUFA" rel="noopener noreferrer nofollow" target="_blank">Video Build of the OwlBot: Part 3 – Flashing Red LED Eyes</a>

+### owlbot_part_5

+The Arduino code for <a href="https://github.com/Motbots/owlbot-remote/blob/main/owlbot_part_5/owlbot_part_5.ino" rel="noopener noreferrer nofollow" target="_blank">owlbot_part_5</a> is for Part 5 of the OwlBot project series.
+Here, we add to our OwlBot prototype its ability to perform mechanical movement with the use of a DC motor and a couple of solenoids.
+The following bullet-points show topics of discussion given in
+<a href="https://motbots.com/owlbot-part-5-mechanical-movement/" rel="noopener noreferrer nofollow" target="_blank">Part 5 of this OwlBot series on the Motbots website</a>:

+* Goal of Part 5 of the OwlBot Project
+* Solenoids
+* DC Motor w/ Propeller
+* Parts List
+* Tools Used
+* Arduino Uno’s ATmega328P Absolute Max Ratings
+* Adding the Solenoids
+* Adding the DC Motor w/ Propeller
+* Solenoids and DC Motor Connections
+* Programming the Arduino to Activate the Solenoids and Spin the Motor
+* The Code Explained
+* Compiling and Uploading the Code to Arduino
+* <a href="https://youtu.be/BIOF-xTXSRM?si=6nCQOtiWt_tYTOxd" rel="noopener noreferrer nofollow" target="_blank">Video Build of the OwlBot: Part 5 – Mechanical Movement</a>

+## The OwlBot Project Series

+You may find The OwlBot Project Series, in its entirety at the <a href="https://motbots.com/the-owlbot-project/" rel="noopener noreferrer nofollow" target="_blank">Motbots website here.